Chevron Accent Wall

 Step 2: Paint the wall and the boards!

 Now that you have determined how many boards you need its time to paint!
-It is often times best to paint the wall first, before adding on your S4S boards.
-Its important to paint the whole wall and then while your letting the first coat of paint dry, go paint the boards!
+It is often best to paint the wall first, before adding on your S4S boards.
+It’s important to paint the whole wall and then while you’re letting the first coat of paint dry, go paint the boards!
 By doing this you save some time in the painting process when you go to install the boards on the wall.

 Step 3: Make your border.

-It is recommend to measure the top, bottom and sides of the wall and create a frame around it.
+It is recommended to measure the top, bottom and sides of the wall and create a frame around it.
 You will create this border and then build your design within it.

 Step 4: Start building your wall

-If your wall is 8 ft tall you will be good with just measuring out the wall evenly and placing the up and down boards so that 4-5 are evenly across the wall.
-If your wall is taller however you will need to cut boards to attach and finish off that length.
-Start by cutting the straight up and down boards.
-You will use a 10 inch compound miter saw to cut the boards.
-Make sure to wear safety glasses and keep your fingers away from the blade!
+If your wall is 8 ft tall you will be good with just measuring out the wall evenly and placing the vertical boards so that 4-5 are spaced evenly across the wall.
+If your wall is taller however, you will need to cut boards to attach and finish off that length.
+Start by cutting the straight vertical boards.
+You will use a 10-inch compound miter saw to cut the boards.
+Make sure to wear safety glasses and equipment when handling your saw with care.

 Step 5: Time to nail it

-Grab your nail gun which should be loaded with 18 gauge 1.5 inch nails.
+Grab your nail gun and load with 18-gauge 1.5 inch nails.
 Then you will want to grab your level, you might want to have a second hand so someone can hold the board while you make sure it is level on the wall.
 Once you have determined it is level, put two nails in the top of the board.
 Go down about two feet and put two more nails in the board, continue this till you have reached the bottom of the board.
 Give the board a nice tug to make sure it is secure.
-Repeat this process for all 4-5 of the straight up and down boards.
+Repeat this process for all 4-5 of the vertical boards.

 Step 6: Cut smaller pieces for the chevron pattern

 Cutting the diagonal boards is a little trickier but once you get the first one you can duplicate the other two below it.
 Then you will mirror the design unto the other side.
-Once all the boards are up and secured its time to caulk.
+Once all the boards are up and secured using the same nailing process, it is time to caulk.

-You can use your finger to rub it into the cracks.
-To clean everything up, you can either take a Lysol wipe or wet a thick papertowel and rub it down so you don't see any chunky caulking, when you apply the paint you want it to be smooth.
+You can use your finger to apply the caulking into the cracks and creases.
+To clean everything up, you can either take a Lysol wipe or wet a thick paper towel and rub it down, so you don't see any chunky caulking and when you apply the paint it to be smooth.
 If it is still coming up thick you will need to use a hand sander and sand the chunky pieces of caulking so its smooth.

 Step 7: Paint the Caulking.

 You will then take your paintbrush and paint over all the caulking.
-You should have caulked where all the boards are touching the wall as well as the nail holes on each board.
+You should have caulked where all the boards are touching the wall, as well as filled in the nail holes with wood filler on each board.
 Keep painting until the boards look like they are one with the wall and the nail holes are covered.

 Step 8: Step back and look at what you created!